Common Pool Repair Costs in Texas: What to Expect in 2025

 Above-Ground Plumbing and Drain Cover Repairs

-Simple above-ground leaks might cost a few hundred dollars to fix.
+Simple above-ground leaks might cost $200 to $400 to fix.
+If the leak stems from a cracked valve body or pump housing (common after freeze events), the cost rises to $400 to $800.
 Complicated under-deck piping requires more labor and can cost significantly more.
 While PVC parts themselves are inexpensive, the labor involved in proper diagnosis, repair, and pressure testing adds to the total.

 Texas Pool Repair Cost Summary